Surgeons perform kidney transplant with patient awake during procedure

 It may also offer increased accessibility for those who are at higher risk to undergo general anesthesia.

-While this wasn't the case for Nicholas, he was a candidate thanks to "his age, limited risk factors and eagerness to participate in a medical first," according to the release.
+While this wasn't the case for Nicholas, he was a candidate thanks to "his age, limited risk factors and eagerness to participate in a medical first," Nadig said at Monday's news conference.

+"During surgery, I was even able to able to show John his kidney, which was the first time I've ever been able to do that with a patient," he added.
+"Because of John, he's moving the entire field of transplantation forward."

+Nicholas said the moment he was able to see the organ in his doctor's hand was "extremely powerful."

 Nicholas began having kidney issues at 16 after being diagnosed with Crohn's disease years prior.
 Though he was able to manage his condition for years with medication, in early 2022 his declining kidney function made it clear he would need a transplant.